-The Audit Committee met five times in fiscal 2007.
-The members of the Audit Committee are A. A. Busch III, Chairman, R. B. Horton, J. B. Menzer and R. L. Ridgway, all of whom are independent.
-The functions of the Audit Committee are described under "Report of the Audit Committee" at page 13 below.
+The Audit Committee met four times in fiscal 2008.
+The members of the Audit Committee are A. A. Busch III, Chairman, H. Green, R. B. Horton, J. B. Menzer and R. L. Ridgway, all of whom are independent.
+The functions of the Audit Committee are described under "Report of the Audit Committee" at page 14 below.
 The Board has determined that all of the Audit Committee members are independent, as that term is defined under the enhanced independence standards for audit committee members in the Securities Exchange Act of 1934 (the "Exchange Act") and rules thereunder, as incorporated into the listing standards of the New York Stock Exchange.
-The Board has also determined that J. B. Menzer is an Audit Committee Financial Expert as that term is defined in the rules issued pursuant to the Sarbanes-Oxley Act of 2002.
-See the "Report of the Audit Committee" at page 13 below.
+The Board has also determined that J. B. Menzer and H. Green are Audit Committee Financial Experts as that term is defined in the rules issued pursuant to the Sarbanes-Oxley Act of 2002.
+See the "Report of the Audit Committee" at page 14 below.